 When Uther is mortally wounded Merlin tries to save him with magic by using a spell that will heal him.
 He hopes that this will convince Arthur that not all magic is evil.
 Unfortunately it backfires considerably on him when Morgana cast another spell which reverses the effects and kills Uther.

 This hardens Arthurs heart to magic once and for all and causes him to persecute it just like Uther did.
-Thus one again Merlin’s actions which were advised against by someone, ended up having the wrong outcome for his destiny.

 Had Merlin not used magic to heal Uther, Uther would have died and Arthur may have come to the conclusion that Magic was not evil somewhere down the line by himself.